 But first things first, let’s review what open innovation means.

-"Open innovation" refers to an innovation approach where organizations are absorbing external into their own business ideas, new technologies, trends, business models, or new approaches to launching a new product or service, and by doing so, are able to grow their market share, improve their competitiveness, and improve their processes.
+"Open innovation" refers to an innovation approach where organizations absorb external ideas into their own business, new technologies, trends, business models, or new approaches to launching a new product or service, and by doing so, are able to grow their market share, improve their competitiveness, and improve their processes.

 Widely acknowledged as the "father of open innovation," UC Berkeley Professor Henry Chesbrough originally introduced the term in 2003.
 Now, open innovation has also come to describe a company's ability to institute a cultural change, specifically its attitude toward interfirm collaboration.